Sponsors of

 Bristols . .

 Design and performance were in the blood - aircraft, caravans, houses, motorhomes, gardens and cars received the Douglas Wilson-Spratt treatment in the pursuit of betterment in function and form.
 A childhood spent creating models, and an engineering background gleaned at the Bristol Aircraft company that included experience as production test driver with the car division of the same company, unearthed a passion for motorsport.
 A hint of the future was illustrated by boyhood bicycle races against public transport, regular visits to Hendon air displays, and later speeding tickets issued while towing caravans (right).
-Ownership of cars such as the ex-Lord Brabazon Mille Miglia Fiat (left), Bentley, Triumph TR and Austin-Healey Sprite lead to drawings and plasticine models created in 1961 to full size production of a lightweight and aerodynamic sports car . .
+Ownership of cars such as the ex-Lord Brabazon Fiat 508c Mille Miglia (left), Bentley, Triumph TR and Austin-Healey Sprite lead to drawings and plasticine models created in 1961 to full size production of a lightweight and aerodynamic sports car . .

 The Business . .